 While REITs and bonds can provide income to investors, they are fundamentally different types of investments.

 REITs generate income from rental income and property sales, while bonds generate income from interest payments.
-REITs typically pay out a portion of their rental income as dividends to investors, while bonds have a fixed rate or pay a benchmark rate such as SOFR plus a spread.
+REITs typically pay out a portion of their rental income as dividends to investors, while bonds may have a fixed rate or pay a benchmark rate such as SOFR plus a spread.

 Interest Rate Sensitivity